 “You’re right.
 But we keep kidding him that he’ll still be the baby boy and she’ll be the baby girl.
 We probably won’t call him that after she’s born.
 At least I won’t ‘cause he’ll be eleven by then, and it would be mean to keep calling him a baby.

 “Tell you what, Tony, since you’re moving into my house I’m going to leave something in my bedroom for you to find.
 Maybe you’ll pick that bedroom to be yours.
-It’s really the best because it’s one of the two bedrooms that faces west so you don’t get the early morning sun to wake you up.”
+It’s really the best because it’s one of the two bedrooms that faces west so you don’t get the early morning sun that would force you to wake up.”

 We walked back to the quad and found a shady spot on a bench under a tree.